 Related: When to Use Manual or Auto Focus

 However, you do need a steady hand.
-Particularly for macro photography because the depth of field is so shallow.
-So if you’re not confident using manual focus, use auto focus but it does require patience as the lens can hunt a lot more in macro photography.
+Particularly for macro lens photography because the depth of field is so shallow.
+So if you’re not confident using manual focus, use auto focus, but it does require patience as the lens can hunt a lot more in macro photography.
 I find it helps to focus on the edge of the element so that it can grab more easily.

 Whether you’re using manual or auto focus, where focus lands is crucial.

 When shooting this close, you have virtually no wiggle room with your depth of field, so you really need to nail it.
 If you focus just a couple of mm forward or back from the detail you want to highlight, the intended detail will be out of focus.